turtle225/Battle-Brothers-Damage-Calculator/README.md

   If not using VSCode, open your .py file in any form of text editor to edit in your weapon/defender data and apply any switches you wish to use.
 Save the file and then open a terminal or command prompt and navigate to the directory where your .py file exists.
 Run the file in the same way as described above.

   Either way, running the calculator is as simple as editing the file to fit your needs, saving it, and then running the script in a terminal.
-Editing the file is easy is as easy as putting in your weapon/defender stats, and flipping any options from 0 to 1.
+Editing the file is easy is as easy as putting in your weapon/defender stats, and flipping any options you wish to use from 0 to 1.
+Once you get comfortable it shouldn't take more than a few seconds to edit and re-run when doing subsequent tests.

 If these instructions are in any way unclear then let me know how I can improve them.